 Today, you might find Neil walking the halls of NH’s State House engaging with our lawmakers or gathering with fellow faith leaders to talk about ways to encourage our elected representatives and wisely engage on critical issues.

 Neil has a master’s degree in education.
-He and Kelsey, his wife of twelve years, live in Hollis with their three children.
+He and Kelsey, his wife of twelve years, live in Hollis with their four children.
 He wants to hear from you.
 Connect with Neil here

 DIRECTOR OF STEWARDSHIP & ENGAGEMENT